 Etherum is mined using computer power, which helps solve equations related to transactions and account balances.
 Proof-of-Work is the current system, which uses all computers on the network to help process and approve transactions.

 Mining involves leaving your computer to ‘do work’ and process other users’ transactions, checking that all of the data lines up as expected.
 This not only increases security in general but awards you with a coin every so often.
+You can use also for mining Brave Browser they also support web3 technologies that interact with decentralized applications (DApps).

 Buying and Trading